demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 #### Context Output

 There is no context output for this command.
 ### wab-delete-mapping-of-user-group

 ***
-Delete the mapping of the given user group
+Delete the mapping of the given user group.

 #### Base Command